rackerlabs/docs-cloud-dns/api-docs/general-api-info/service-access-endpoints.rst

 ..  note::
     The service catalog returned in the auth response specifies the correct service access endpoint for your account to use for accessing DNS.
-Use the service type (cloudDNS) to locate the correct endpoint in the service catalog.
+Use the service type (rax:dns) to locate the correct endpoint in the service catalog.
 For an example of the service catalog, see :ref:`authentication response examples <authentication-response-examples>`.